MIPS/gcc/gcc/config/arm/fpa.md

 ;; the Free Software Foundation, 59 Temple Place - Suite 330,
 ;; Boston, MA 02111-1307, USA.

+;; Some FPA mnemonics are ambiguous between conditional infixes and ;; conditional suffixes so all instructions use a conditional infix, ;; even in unified assembly mode.

 ;; FPA automaton.
 (define_automaton "armfp")